-Drupal’s power, flexibility, and security combination make it a preferred choice for organizations and developers seeking a versatile and feature-rich CMS.
+Drupal’s combination of power, flexibility, and security makes it a preferred choice for organizations and developers seeking a versatile, feature-rich CMS.

-• Scalability and Flexibility for Developers: It excels in handling high-traffic websites and can easily accommodate growth without compromising performance.
-Also, developers appreciate its API-first approach, which makes integrating with other systems and creating complex applications easier.
+- Scalability and Flexibility for Developers: It excels in handling high-traffic websites and can easily accommodate growth without compromising performance.
+Also, developers appreciate its API-first approach, which makes it easier to integrate with other systems and build complex applications.

 Read: Why You Need To Migrate From Drupal To WordPress